The centers of the innovation economy are agglomerations with scientific centers, active business and highly qualified personnel.

 Tihonov Rustam, Ministry of Economic Development of the Russian Federation.
 Advisor to the Minister

 Salkutsan Sergey, Innovations and Youth Initiatives Support Foundation of St. Petersburg.
 Director

 Zyrjanov Aleksandr, Investment promotion agency.
 CEO

 If you want to leave proposals for inclusion in draft recommendations, fill in the fields below.

-XVIII All-Russia Forum of Strategic Planning Leaders ©
+XX All-Russia Forum of Strategic Planning Leaders ©